 Search engines like Google Scholar provides brief details for its search results with no access to the full texts of titles that are not freely available.
 Clicking on the link enables the system to check if the Library subscribes to the e-version.
 If yes, the full text options will be displayed.
 To set up the links in Google Scholar, refer to the instructions on the right panel of this page.

-Clicking on does not work if:
+Clicking on would not work if:

 Try search the catalogue for a print copy in our collection.

 Google Scholar displays the links after comparing its results list to our list of electronic subscriptions.
-Keep in mind that Google Scholar does not know when we have the print version, nor can it match an incomplete citation.
-So once you confirmed that the item is not available for free via the web, search our catalogue to for the the print version.
+Keep in mind that Google Scholar does not know if we have the print version, nor can it match an incomplete citation.
+So once you confirmed that the item is not available for free via the web, search our catalogue for the the print version.